dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Christian Seberino:**
- so periodically yeah
+ so periodically yes
-periodically yeah right crunching Justin do you want to say something
+periodically crunching Justin
+do you want to say something